leoafarias/ti.checkaccess/README.md

 ### Storage
 Ti.Filesystem.hasStoragePermissions():Boolean
-Returns *true* if the app ahs storage permissions Android and iOS support
+Returns *true* if the app has storage permissions Android and iOS support